qouteall/qouteall-blog/blog/Cognitive-biases.md

 Although the market has trends, and a trend may be much longer than expected, no trend continues forever.
 Anything that is physically constrained cannot grow forever.
 Even with Matthew effect, the richest one's wealth cannot grow exponentially forever, as the wealth is physically constrainted.

 Most people are late-trend-following in investment: **not believing in a trend in the beginning, then firmly believing in the trend in its late stage**.
-This is dangerous, because the market has cycles, and some macro-scale cycles can span years or even decades. **The experiences gained in the surge part of the cycle are harmful in the decline part of the cycle**.
+This is dangerous, because the market has cycles, and some macro-scale cycles can span years or even decades. **The experiences gained in the surge part of the cycle are harmful in the decline part of the cycle and vice versa**.

 ### Recency bias